Student Code of Conduct Policy

 Housing Policies

-Violation of any published or posted Campus Life and Housing policy as a resident or visitor of the Fergus Falls campus.
+It is prohibited to violate any published or posted Campus Life and Housing policies as a resident or visitor of the Fergus Falls on-campus student housing facilities.

 Keys/ID Cards/FOBs

-Unauthorized possession, duplication or use of College issued key(s), ID card(s), and/or FOB(s).
+Unauthorized possession, duplication or use of College issued keys, ID cards, and/or FOBs is prohibited.

 Noxious Odor

-A noxious odor is any smell of such intensity that it becomes apparent to others when it is too strong.
-Some examples are smoke from cigarettes, marijuana, cigars, pipes; perfume; air freshener; dirty laundry, garbage (this list is not exhaustive).
+A noxious odor is any smell of such strong intensity that it becomes apparent to others.
+Some examples are smoke from cigarettes, marijuana, cigars and pipes; perfume; air fresheners; dirty laundry; and garbage (this list is not exhaustive).
 When the source of a noxious odor can be traced to a particular room, the occupants of that room may be subject to disciplinary action.

 Physical Abuse

-• Intentionally, recklessly, or negligently causing physical harm and/or mental duress.
+- Intentionally, recklessly or negligently causing physical harm and/or mental duress to another person.

-• Physically assaulting another person, including but not limited to: fighting, hitting/punching, kicking, biting, other activities or actions designed to cause physical harm to another person.
+- Physically assaulting another person, including but not limited to fighting, hitting/punching, kicking, biting, or any other activities or actions designed to cause physical harm to another person.

 Property Destruction

-Unauthorized destruction and/or damage of personal, College, state, and/or other property.
+Unauthorized destruction and/or damage of personal, College, state and/or other property is prohibited.

 Retaliation

-• Retaliation against any other student, staff, faculty, and/or community member who reports alleged student conduct violations.
+- Retaliating against any student, staff, faculty and/or community member who reports alleged Student Code of Conduct violations.

-• Retaliation against any other student, staff, faculty, and/or community member who participates in student conduct proceedings.
+- Retaliating against any student, staff, faculty and/or community member who participates in Student Code of Conduct proceedings.

 Sexual Misconduct/Harassment

-Sexual misconduct/ harassment is prohibited on any of the College campuses.
-Students are encouraged to report any instance(s) of sexual misconduct/harassment/violence as soon as possible to the Minnesota State Community and Technical College Compliance Officer.
+Sexual misconduct/harassment is prohibited on all College campuses and at College-sanctioned events and activities.
+Students are encouraged to report any instance(s) of sexual misconduct/harassment/violence as soon as possible to the College Compliance Officer.
 Instances of alleged sexual misconduct are subject to the resolution procedures provided in Minnesota State system Board Policy.

 Sports/Physical Activities

-Remote-controlled devices are not to be operated in Minnesota State Community and Technical College hallways and/or on College property without expressed permission from a College employee.
-Remote controlled devices include but is not limited to drones, remote controlled cars, and other similar devices.
+Remote-controlled devices are not to be operated in College hallways and/or on College property without expressed permission from a College employee.
+Remote-controlled devices include but are not limited to drones, cars and other similar devices.

 Intimidation and/or Terroristic Threats

-• Threatening another person with physical or mental harm.
+- Threatening another person with physical or mental harm is prohibited.

-• Threatening to commit an act of violence with the purpose of terrorizing another person(s).
+- Threatening to commit an act of violence with the purpose of terrorizing another person(s) is prohibited.

 Restraining

-Restraining another person unless it can be demonstrated that it was necessary to protect the restrained person or the safety of other person(s).
+Restraining another person is prohibited, unless it can be demonstrated that restraint was necessary to protect the safety of the person or other person(s).

 Theft

-Unauthorized taking/possession/sale of property belonging to the College or a member of the College community or a campus guest.
+Unauthorized taking/possession/sale of property belonging to the College or a member of the College community or a campus guest is prohibited.

 Tobacco Use/Vaping